 Refrigerating your dough actually has some great benefits – which I will cover in this article and also some tips to baking bread from the fridge.

 How To Bake Dough Straight From The Fridge

 The most convenient way to prepare bread dough using the fridge is to do the first rise at room temperature and then place it into the fridge for the final proof.

 An example schedule could be to prepare any yeast or starter in the daytime, then mix your dough in the early evening and allow the first rise at room temperature.
 Late evening you can then shape the dough and place in a proofing container and transfer to the fridge overnight.
 The dough will be ready to bake the next morning.

 Once it is fully proofed, you can bake it straight from the fridge.
 Make sure to get your oven hot – ideally heat it for around 30 minutes before putting the dough in.
 Removing the dough too early from the refrigerator will cause the yeast activity to rise and could mean you over ferment your dough if it was already ready to bake.
 This is why its best to bake straight from the fridge.
 I wouldn’t give it longer than 30 minutes if taken out.

-Using a proofing basket or towel-lined bowl keeps the dough in a good shape over the long proof.
+Using a proofing basket like this one on Amazon keeps the dough in a good shape over the long proof – check out my article on proofing baskets.
 And remember to cover it or place it into an airtight bag so skin doesn’t form from drying out.
 I’ve got some ideas for dough covers in my article how to keep dough from drying out while rising.
 When ready to bake, turn this out onto a floured worktop and then place it onto a baking sheet or Dutch oven.